 He gives us a severe picture of reality and suggests that God is still worth seeking somewhere in the midst of it.
 Even prior to the coming of the Messiah, Qoheleth paints our stark need for the God who is there.

 While the world as we know it is indeed disordered and damaged, and to find answers in the world itself is absurd, God does not abandon us to absurdity.
 Into this world, into its pain and confusion, God, too, became flesh and dwelt among us.
 And it ended for Jesus as tragically as anything we observe under the sun.
 He went to the cross with the full force of every ugly, honest reality of Ecclesiastes on his shoulders.
 And he stood with us in that darkness, giving us an equally severe image of a God worth seeking in the midst of it.

-Stuart McAllister is regional director of the Americas at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Stuart McAllister is global support specialist at Ravi Zacharias International Ministries in Atlanta, Georgia.

 (1) Terry Breverton, Immortal Words: History’s Most Memorable Quotations and the Stories Behind Them (London: Quercus Publishing Place, 2009), 13.

 "A Slice of Infinity" is aimed at reaching into the culture with words of challenge, truth, and hope.
 By stirring the imagination and engaging the mind, we want to share the beauty and truthfulness of the Gospel of Jesus Christ.